YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 # Directory Structure
 ## R
-Analyses were performed with Rmarkdown scripts stored in R directory.
+Analyses were performed with R Markdown scripts stored in R directory.
 - **p1_lysine-rich-domain-biology**
   - This script characterises lysine-rich domains of proteins
 - **p2_lysine-rich-domain-LCMS**